 However you make them, Jell-O shots are a fun and easy way to jump-start a party, and can be easily customized for any occasion.
 Start with the basics, then experiment with flavor combinations like spiced rum and pineapple Jell-O for a taste of the tropics, or chocolate vodka and black cherry Jell-O for a dessert-worthy version a little like Black Forest cake—and be sure to write down your favorite alcohol and flavor combos so you don’t forget…’cause you know that’s likely when these potent little mouthfuls are involved.
 But above all, don’t wait for an excuse to try them out at your next get-together—as they say, “There’s always room for Jell-O.”

-This post was originally published by Caitlin M. O’Shaughnessy on June 6, 2016 and was updated by Jen Wheeler with additional links, images, and text.
+This post was originally published by Caitlin M. O’Shaughnessy in 2016 and was updated by Jen Wheeler with additional links, images, and text.